 Where do I Look for Roach Poop?

-Roaches also have a tendency to hide and nest underneath the mattress because these areas are given fewer cleanups.
-Roaches are able to penetrate the crevices in the bed furniture where they hide and nest.
+Roaches also tend to hide and nest underneath the mattress because these areas are given fewer cleanups.
+Roaches can penetrate the crevices in the bed furniture where they hide and nest.
 Thus it’s possible to find their droppings in these crevices and the floor under the bed.

-Other places to look for roach droppings include damp places such as leaking pipes, under the sink, laundry rooms, and bathroom and so on.
+Other places to look for roach droppings include damp areas such as leaking pipes, under the sink, laundry rooms, and bathroom and so on.
 Roaches come to these places in search of water.

 What Does Roach Poop Smell Like?